searchkit/searchkit/docs/core/Architecture.md

 ## Searchkit's core classes

-* **[SearchkitManager](SearchkitManager)** us a top level class to manage searchkit
+* **[SearchkitManager](SearchkitManager)** as a top level class to manage searchkit
 * [**Accessor**](Accessors.md) An accessor manages state, maps to a url key and produces a part of an ElasticSearch query
 * [**SearchkitComponent**](SearchkitComponent.md) is the main react baseclass which ties the `Searcher` and  `Accessor` to the UI.
 * [**ImmutableQuery**](ImmutableQuery.md) A query object which is passed top down, the query is rebuilt on every search and accessors take care of returning a query based on its state.
->**Note** The query object is immutable as it removes defensive code related to worrying about internal change.
+**Note:** The query object is immutable as it removes defensive code related to worrying about internal change.
 It also allows comparison with previous queries when deciding when to search.